The Most Helpful Postpartum Tips For Dads

 - Having to keep the peace between their mother and partner, because mom keeps giving unsolicited advice and their partner is, well, tired of it.

-- Trying to keep the balance between not having enough time to go out with the boys so often vs. spending time being a father.
+- Trying to keep the balance between not having enough time to go out with their friends so often vs. spending time being a father.

 Once your baby is born, life changes.
 It doesn’t mean you can’t have a life outside of fatherhood or that you have to cut everyone out of your life, but you should start to practice setting healthy boundaries with those you love.